 Atmosphere here is far better than most liquor stores, much of the staff has been here for decades and are very knowledgable.
 You can tell they care, and will go the extra mile for their customers, which is refreshing to see.

 This place was on my list of uncharted stores in the North/NW burbs.

 Went around noon on a saturday, and was very pleasantly surprised by the service there.
-The minute I walked in, I was greeted by an older gentleman (Mr. Byron) hosting a beer tasting (every Sat.) of Stouts and Porters.
+The minute I walked in, I was greeted by an older gentleman (Mr. Byron) hosting a Saturday beer tasting of Stouts and Porters.
 He waxed philosophic about them, even describing Goose Island Oatmeal Stout as "chewy".
 He told an interesting story of how the last three early 20th century breweries in Chicago were bought out or eventually closed, and even threw in his two cents about New Glarus ever returning to Chicago someday.
 This alone made my trip worthwhile, and on top of that, there was a good beer selection.

 The first aisle when you walk in contains the craft & import selection.
 Take note of the ancient wooden signs hanging above the aisles.
 Coolers are along the back wall.
 Overall they may have around 125 choices, fairly modest, but good in representing regional micros.
 Sprecher, GI, 2 Bros., FFF, Bells, all had several in their lineups represented.
 Picked up some Black Bavarian and GI Matilda.
 Only import I reached for was a Duvel 750, they had mostly standard quality imports.
 Another nice touch was that if they were out of something on the shelf, there was a hangtag stating when it was expected back in.
 No dust, things seemed pretty well cared for.
 Checkout was ok, same as a grocery store.